rlepigre/itauto/README.md

 `Require Import Cdcl.Itauto` defines the `itauto` tactic.

-- Without argument, `itauto` solves goals over a combination of boolean and propositional logic.
-- With a tactic argument, `itauto tac` calls `tac` when no propositional progress is possible.
+`itauto tac` calls `tac` when no propositional progress is possible.

 The `smt` tactic is `itauto` using as theory solver a combination à la Nelson-Oppen of `congruence` and `lia`.

+## Limitations

+This is still an early prototype.
+Do not hesitate to report bugs by [email](mailto:frederic.besson@inria.fr) or fill an issue https://gitlab.inria.fr/fbesson/itauto/-/issues .

+Know limitations:

+- Proofs may depend on unused section variables (see https://gitlab.inria.fr/fbesson/itauto/-/issues/3 ).

 ## Internals